eswan0962/icecauldron.github.io/blog.md

 A canned longing left shelved

-Perhaps the pining is over rehearsed.
+Perhaps the pining is overrehearsed

    Bellow